DEFRA/ffc-development-guide/guides/developer-laptop-setup/install-vs-code.md

 In WSL2 it is recommended to always use the remote WSL approach.
 A current directory can be opened in VS Code with `code .`.

 With WSL1, as source code will be in Windows, depending on the development activity it may be easier to use WSL in Windows.

+## Turn on signed commits
+To turn on signed commits (see section on signed commits for more information) in the UI make sure the "Enable commit signing with GPG or X.509" is ticked.
+For the JSON version of the settings use `"git.enableCommitSigning": true`